Step 1 – Select the Proper Ladder Style

 Step 2 – Select the Proper Height

 To ensure you choose the ladder best suited to your needs, follow the Werner height safety chart shown below.
 Extension ladders should be 7 to 10 feet longer than the highest support or contact point, which may be the wall or roof line.
 This will allow enough length for proper setup, overlap of ladder sections, height restrictions of the highest standing level, and where appropriate, the extension of the ladder above the roof line.
 The highest standing level is four rungs down from the top.

 The highest permitted standing level on a stepladder is two steps down from the top.
 A person standing higher may lose their balance and fall.
-A person's maximum safe reaching height is approximately 4' higher than the height of the ladder.
-For example, a typical person can safely reach an 8' ceiling on a 4' ladder.
+A person's maximum safe reaching height is approximately 4 feet higher than the height of the ladder.
+For example, a typical person can safely reach 8 feet on a 4 feet ladder.

 Step 3 – Select Performance (Duty Rating)

-Ladders are designed and constructed to safely hold up to a specific amount of weight.
+Ladders are designed to safely hold up a specific amount of weight.
 Most ladders come in five different Duty Ratings identified by their grade and type.
 The Duty Rating is defined as the maximum safe load capacity of the ladder.
-A persons fully clothed weight plus the weight of any tools and materials that are carried onto the ladder must be less than the duty rating.
+A person fully clothed weight plus the weight of any tools and materials that are carried onto the ladder must be less than the duty rating.

 The terminology of Ladder Grades, Duty Ratings, and Types may initially be confusing.
 Remember that the Duty Rating is the maximum safe load capacity of the ladder.
 Hence, Duty Ratings are described in terms of pounds, such as a 300 lb.
 Duty-Rated Type IA ladder which is designed for extra heavy duty professional use where the total weight on the ladder does not exceed 300 pounds.